lmarquar/Aperiodic_Monotiles_Generator/README.md

 # Aperiodic_Monotiles_Generator
 ultimatly it should be a website, where Users can adjust coloring, size, image_size, type-of-tile and download an image file.
 This way everyone can create designs with it!

+# References:
+- David Smith (amateur mathematician and Inventor of this pattern)
+-